VincentNLOBJ/PVP2ACT/README.md

 # How to Use:

-Before using this program, you need to properly dump the target image "without any palettes loaded in".
+Before using this program, you need to properly dump the target image without any palettes loaded in.
 I suggest to use PVRViewer .PNG export!

-1) Open PVP2ACT.exe and select the .PVP file to convert, it will create 555/565 .ACT palettes.
+1) Open `PVP2ACT.exe` and select the `.PVP` file to convert, it will create 555/565 .ACT` palettes.

 # How to load palettes in Photoshop:

-1) Open the .PNG image, then set Color mode to "indexed".
+1) Open the `.PNG` image, then set Color mode to `Indexed`.
-2) In the palette menu choose "Custom" and load "16-col.ACT" or "256-col.ACT". (according to palette)
+2) In the palette menu choose `Custom` and load `16-col.ACT` or `256-col.ACT`. (according to palette)
-3) Click on Color Table, load your .ACT as "Custom"
+3) Click on Color Table, load your `.ACT` as `Custom`